 You know how pissed off I was last Tuesday?

-I was driving back from work – it was raining rather very heavily and some parts of the road were even flooded.
-I reached home and the rain have not stopped and found that the tap was still dry.
-It has been 4 days since the water supply was disrupted.
-Something does not add up, doesn’t it?
+I was driving back from work – it was raining rather very heavily and some parts of the road were even flooded.… Click to read the rest

 Water disruptions due to illegal dumping should not be happening in the developed state like the State of Selangor and yet we continue to get such incidents every year.
 Obviously there is a serious lack of enforcement and not taking strong actions to curtail illegal dumping.
 Image source: The Star